 Weight of the Carrier

 When doing research on the various car seats, it seems like every manufacturer claims they make the lightest seat.
 Weight is important because you might be carrying baby and seat from place to place, or required to lift baby up higher than your waist for some SUVs and trucks.
 Obviously, not all the seats can be the lightest, but a few were what we considered to be prohibitively heavy.
-The Evenflo Embrace is the lightest of the group at 7.76 pounds, but unfortunately, it didn't score well overall or in most metrics.
-The heaviest seat in the review is the Doona at 16.8 pounds, but it is also a stroller.
-Our Editors' Choice winners the Peg Perego Primo Viaggio and the Chicco Keyfit 30 were 9.58 and 10.06 pounds respectfully, while the Best Value seat, the Safety 1st, is 9.46 pounds.
+The Phil and Teds Alpha is the lightest of the group at 8.35 lbs, but unfortunately, it didn't score well overall or in most metrics.
+The heaviest seat in the review is the Doona at 16.8 lbs, but it is also a stroller.
+Our Editors' Choice winner the Peg Perego Primo Viaggio is 9.58 lbs while the Best Value seats the Chicco Keyfit 30 is 10.06 and the Safety 1st, is 9.46 lbs.

 Sometimes the difference is in the details, or the beauty and the devil depending on how you look at it.
 While many of the products sort of look the same, function the same, and even smell the same, the details of each help some stand apart from the pack.
 If a seat offers a feature that others don't or is giving attention to features that might increase potential safety, then we feel they should be recognized.
 In a product group so heavily regulated, it can be difficult to tell one seat from another or decide why one is better than the last, without looking at the features and functions that help them get ahead and stand out in a crowd.